-If you own an Amazon Echo or a Ring video doorbell or a Nest Learning Thermostat, then you are an active IoT user.
+(Pocket-lint) - If you own anything like an Amazon Echo, Arlo security camera or a Nest Learning Thermostat, you are an active IoT user.

 - 12 best Amazon Alexa compatible devices you can buy today